Faithful Remnant Series

 Beth digested Amber’s explanation while sipping her coffee then Amber opened her Bible to find the book of James.
 “Here in James, chapter two, verse 17, he says: In the same way, faith by itself, if it is not accompanied by action, is dead.
 And he goes on in verse 18, I will show you my faith by my deeds.
 And then he demonstrates true faith by Abraham in verse 22: You see that his faith and his actions were working together, and his faith was made complete by what he did.”

 Amber clarified.
 “In other words, a person can claim to have faith in Christ, but a person’s actions will prove if they have the love of Christ in their heart.”

 The excitement of discovery sparkled in Beth’s eyes.
-“So it seems Luther was correcting a negative practice–tolerating sin or depending on self-punishment to cover sin—while James is saying that righteousness is a result of faith in Christ–our good deeds express, or…or prove that we love Christ.”
+“So it seems Luther was correcting a negative practice–tolerating sin or depending on self-punishment to cover sin—while James is saying that righteousness is a result of faith in Christ paying the penalty for our sin–and our good deeds express, or…or prove that we love Christ.”

 Amber quietly clapped.
 “Yea!
 You got it.”

 Beth and Amber continued chatting over their breakfast and refills of coffee.
 Beth asked about Justin and Dan.
-Amber sensed Beth’s interest was actually Dan.
-Amused and knowing in about fifteen minutes she would possibly have an answer from Dan himself, she decided to talk first about a new secret.
+Amber was amused as she sensed Beth’s interest was actually Dan.
+And knowing in about fifteen minutes she would possibly have an answer from Dan himself, she decided to talk first about a new secret.